Kurounin/AppMetrics.Grpc.AspNetCore/README.md

 }
 ```

-By default the `MetricsServer` will listen on port `5501` on all interfaces.
+By default the `MetricsServer` will listen on port **5501** on all interfaces.

+## License
+AppMetrics.Grpc.AspNetCore is [MIT-licensed](https://github.com/Kurounin/AppMetrics.Grpc.AspNetCore/blob/main/LICENSE).